 To set cache parameters for a specific array, use the container set cache command.
-You can use this command only if a native operating system's file system-for Windows NT/Windows 2000 (basic disk only)/Windows XP (basic disk only), NTFS, or FAT-resides on the array.
-In fact, the CLI prevents you from setting cache parameters if the array:
+You can use this command only if a native operating system's file system (for Windows, NTFS, or FAT) resides on the array.

-■ Is an array involved in a reconfiguration operation
+The CLI prevents you from setting cache parameters if the array is involved in a reconfiguration operation.
 The CLI disables the cache parameters on the array involved in a reconfiguration operation.
 The CLI re-enables the cache parameters (assuming they were previously set) on the array when the reconfiguration operation completes.

 The controller provides two global cache buffer pools available to arrays: a volatile read-ahead cache and a nonvolatile NVRAM write-back cache.
-Collectively, these global caches are referred to as the array cache.
+Collectively, these global caches are referred to as the raw array cache.

-The container set cache command allows you to set several characteristics associated with the array cache.
+The container set cache command allows you to set several characteristics associated with the raw array cache.
 These characteristics are embodied in the switches for the command.